ahuacate/nas-hardmetal/README.md

 - [x] Network DHCP server is `192.168.1.5`

 Synology Prerequisites are:
+- [x] Synology CPU is Intel based
+- [x] Volume is formated to BTRFS (not ext4, which cannot run Synology Virtual Machines)
 - [x] Synology Static IP Address is `192.168.1.10`
 - [x] Synology Hostname is `cyclone-01`
 - [x] Synology Gateway is `192.168.1.5`